top of page

 Jesus focused his ministry on making disciples.
 Since you’re imitating Him, the expectation is that you’ll start your pod in six to twelve months.
 Disciples make other disciples because that’s what Jesus commanded (Matthew 28:19).

-By yourself, you cannot lead a pod.
+You cannot lead a pod by yourself.
 But you’re not by yourself.
 God will do it through you.
 Others in your pod who lead their pods can also help.

 You’ll discover that discipling others is God’s spiritual fertilizer to accelerate your spiritual development.
 It’s like maturing more quickly once you become a parent and are responsible for someone else!